Streets and Forestry Operations:

-The annual fall leaf collection program begins on the first Monday in November and continues for a minimum of three collections over a six week period.
+The annual fall leaf collection program begins in November and continues for a minimum of three collections over a six week period.
 This schedule will generally be adjusted to account for interfering weather conditions.
 Leaves and other yard wastes are collected at other times throughout the year when residents place them in the standard paper yard waste bags on the regular refuse collection days.

 Emergency Snow Parking Bans+-